sale7268/Campus-Buddy/README.md

 **Required Must-have Stories**

--[x] Log in/sign up using CSUMB credentials. (initiating database using Parse) - Shawn Deppe -[] Land on Homescreen with navigation items. - Isidro Perez, Bryan Fowles -[] Be able to access my weekly class schedule (option: google calander api) - Hamza Saleem, Miguel Espitia -[] Be able to navigate to my class through in-app navigation (google map api) - Denize Patric Ignacio, Hamza Saleem -[] Be able to manually navigate to the building specified by user (In Mapping Section) - Denize Patric Ignacio, Alexis Caasi
+- [x] Log in/sign up using CSUMB credentials. (initiating database using Parse) - Shawn Deppe
+- [] Land on Homescreen with navigation items. - Isidro Perez, Bryan Fowles -[] Be able to access my weekly class schedule (option: google calander api) - Hamza Saleem, Miguel Espitia -[] Be able to navigate to my class through in-app navigation (google map api) - Denize Patric Ignacio, Hamza Saleem -[] Be able to manually navigate to the building specified by user (In Mapping Section) - Denize Patric Ignacio, Alexis Caasi